chokevin8/chokevin8.github.io/_posts/2023-08-15-stable-diffusion-part3.md

 ---
 layout: post
 title:  Latent/Stable Diffusion Fully Explained!
-(Part 3- Training Objective Derivation)
+(Part 3)
 date:   2023-08-15
-description:
+description: Derivation of ELBO in VAEs, and using that to derive training objective of latent/stable diffusion!
 tags: deep-learning machine-learning generative-models paper-review
 categories: posts
 ---